 It turns out that you get two museums for the price of one with the Museo Correr as it linked up with another which was more based around artefacts such as armour, weapons and wooden models.

 We probably spent a good hour there before heading over to the Palais Des Doges.
 This building was magnificent.
-Every room was decorated beautifully and the architechture was so detailed.
+Every room was decorated beautifully and the architecture was so detailed.
 The images below can’t show just how amazing it is.
 We even got to cross over the canal through the Ponte dei Sospiri (Bridge of Sighs).

-After some lunch in the cafe on site, we decided that we were definately museum-ed out.
+After some lunch in the cafe on site, we decided that we were definitely museum-ed out.
 So, instead of returning to the Basilica di San Marco, we went for a walk along the canal towards the Arsenal de Venecia.